- Ranger Physical Ability Test

 Park rangers have many unique responsibilities, some of which can be physically demanding and dangerous, including law enforcement activities.
 A park ranger’s capability to perform these functions can affect personal and public safety.
 Physical fitness underlies a park ranger’s ability to perform many aspects of the job.
 The minimum fitness standards identified below are the requisite levels for a ranger to effectively learn the frequent and critical job motor skills.

-The physical ability test (PAT) is comprised of four tests, listed in the typical order it is administered:
+The Physical Ability Test (PAT) is comprised of three tests, listed in the typical order it is administered:

 This test measures the muscular strength/endurance of the abdominal muscles, which are used in self-defense and high intensity arrest-simulation training.
 Further, these muscles are important for performing tasks that involve the use of force, and it helps maintain good posture and minimize lower back problems.

 - Lie on back, knees bent, heels flat on the floor.
 Hands should be held behind the head, with elbows out to the sides.
 A partner holds down the feet.

 - In the up position, the elbows must touch the knees and then return to the lying position (fingers must touch the examiner’s hand) before starting the next sit-up.

 - Perform at least 25 sit-ups in 90 seconds to pass.

 3. Squat Thrusts - 3 minutes to complete 35 squat thrusts to pass.

 This test measures anaerobic capacity while utilizing nearly every major muscle group.
 This test is important to show the ability to get up off the ground multiple times in a row, which is necessary in defensive tactics training and other job-related duties.

 - Stand tall with your feet shoulder-width apart and your arms at your sides.